-These are the instructions to root Samsung Galaxy Note 3 SM-N900 (running on android 5.0, built id LRX21V.N900XXUEBOA6) using Odin on Windows Computer.
+These are instructions on how to root Samsung Galaxy Note 3 SM-N900 (running on android 5.0, built id LRX21V.N900XXUEBOA6) using Odin on Windows Computer.

 Requirements: Your Samsung Galaxy Note 3 SM-N900 should have at least 30-40 percent of battery to perform the rooting process.